 Status: Constantly Drowsy

-If I had to sum up my life with insomnia in one word, it would be drowsy.
+If I had to sum up my life with insomnia in 1 word, it would be drowsy.
 That place where I am sleepy and lethargic but not sleeping.
 Where I feel half asleep but am really just half awake.
 This space has honestly become a hauntingly familiar location for me.

 I feel like I live here.
 Like it’s my status all day, every day.
 When I am awake, and when I am trying to sleep.
 When I have the space to rest, and when I don’t.
 I am constantly trying to learn to live my life in a state of drowsiness.